kushall05/kushall05/README.md

 ## 📂 Projects

-- 🔹 Linux System Monitoring Tool
+- 🔹 Linux System Monitoring Tool (working on it)
 - 🔹 Log Analysis (Failed Login Detection)
-- 🔹 Basic Port Scanner
+- 🔹 Basic Port Scanner (working on it)

 ---